 Art history often seems to be an interpretation of events that follow each other nicely and chronologically, with proper explanations and reasons for every step along the way.
-A met B. B painted C to create D. D was collected by E, who brought D in contact with F, who showed it at the Gokumenta in Hassel In 1970-J.
+A met B. B painted C to create D. D was collected by E, who brought D in contact with F, who showed it at the Gokumenta in Hassel in 1970-I.

-By turning artists into verbs, nouns or characters, this story offers an alternative way of how we can understand art history.
+By turning artists into verbs, nouns or characters, this story offers an alternative perspective of art history.
 What would happen if art history wasn’t a series of dry facts, but instead went out last night and got terribly wasted?

-Art History Last Night was originally written for the exhibition Confetti at Small Projects in Tromsø, Norway, in 2013, and turned into a booklet in 2018.
+This text was originally written for the exhibition Confetti at Small Projects in Tromsø, Norway in 2013, and was turned into a booklet in 2018.